nrwl/nx/docs/shared/cypress-plugin.md

 };
 ```

-3. Add [custom webpack support](guides/customize-webpack) in the `angular.json` or as probably the case may be in `apps/example-app-e2e/project.json` using `coverage.webpack.js` above.
+3. Add [custom webpack support](guides/customize-webpack) in the `angular.json` or as probably the case may be in `apps/example-app/project.json` using `coverage.webpack.js` above.
 To complete this create a new target `serve-coverage` by copying the `serve` target.
-Then use the webpack file above with the appropriate executor (currently `ngx-build-plus:dev-server`).
-The snippet with affected lines would then look like this:
+Then add the webpack file above to the options and replace the executor (currently the executor you need is `ngx-build-plus:dev-server`).
+In the snippet below you see the changed lines.
+The rest stays as is:

 ```json
   "serve-coverage": {